Illusionsp/round-table/README.md

 - **Run the backend as a module, not a script.** `python -m backend.main` from the project root, not `python backend/main.py` — the backend's relative imports require it.
 - **Fewer council members is a safety valve, not just a cost lever.** Dropping from 4 to 2–3 models reduces both API calls and how often you hit free-tier rate limits at the same time.

-## License

-Add a license (e.g. MIT or Apache-2.0) before making the repo public if you want to specify how others may use this code.